 In California, one need not endure sub-freezing temperatures to enjoy a holiday-season spin around an outdoor ice rink.
 Ski resorts, city centers, and even plush resorts set up seasonal rinks this time of year and the holiday cheer naturally follows.
-Better yet, plenty of these outdoor rinks stay open well past New Year’s and add enticements such as customized soundtracks, VIP fire pits, and plenty of hot cocoa.
-Here are 11 cool rinks to include in your California winter getaway:
+Better yet, plenty of these outdoor rinks stay open well past New Year’s—check their websites for dates—and add enticements such as customized soundtracks, VIP firepits, and plenty of hot cocoa.
+Here are nine cool rinks to include in your California winter getaway:

-Located at St. Rose of Lima Park near downtown’s Sacramento’s Golden 1 Center, the capital city’s annual rink got bigger this year.
-Skate on special themed days, like Silent Disco Day or Drag Queens on Ice and, on Jan.
-1, a beach-attired Polar Bear Skate.
-Runs through Jan.
-21.
+Located at St. Rose of Lima Park near downtown’s Sacramento’s Golden 1 Center, the capital city’s annual rink got bigger last year.
+Skate on special themed days, like Silent Disco Day or Princess and Superhero Day, and the annual Ugly Sweater Party.

 Skating by the Sea at the Hotel del Coronado, San Diego

 This San Diego County resort is idyllic year-round, thanks to its Queen Anne architecture and cool Hollywood history, but its annual rink next to the beach takes the ambience up a notch—and you don’t have to be a hotel guest to enjoy it.
 Grab a hot cocoa and plan to stay into the evening (it’s usually open until 9 or 10 p.m.) to see the hotel’s white holiday lights.
-To go VIP-style, book a fire pit with lounge chairs in the Frostbite area.
-Open through Jan.
-6.
+To go VIP-style, book a fire pit with lounge chairs in the Frostbite Lounge.

 Not far from Warner Bros.
 Studio Tour, this rink tucked behind City Hall reminds you that Burbank has a charmingly walkable downtown with restaurants and shops—including the nearby Burbank Town Center.
-Come on Saturdays for regular skating lessons or on Sundays for curling lessons.
-Runs from Dec.
-13–Jan.
-6.
+Come on Saturdays for regular skating lessons.

-Set in the heart of downtown San Francisco, this rink has been running for more than 10 years, and has been dubbed one of the one of the best ice rinks in the U.S. A number of area hotels offer deals that bundle stays with rink sessions and other holiday-season perks.
-Open until Jan.
-21.
+Set in the heart of downtown San Francisco, this rink has been dubbed one of the best ice rinks in the U.S. Don’t miss December’s traditional Drag Queens on Ice event, and check out the rink’s calendar for other fun themes, like Lion King Simba Saturdays, ‘80s Flashback Fridays, the Silent Skate, and the New Year’s Day Polar Bear skate (come in best beachwear).
+A number of area hotels offer deals that bundle stays with rink sessions and other holiday-season perks.

-This Shasta Cascade outdoor rink in the shadow of Mount Shasta offers Santa meet-and-greets in December and a pajama-clad skating session on New Year’s Day.
+This Shasta Cascade outdoor rink in the shadow of Mt.
+Shasta offers Santa meet-and-greets in December and a pajama-clad skating session on New Year’s Day.
 Also in Siskiyou County, downtown McCloud gets into the spirit with Victorian ambience each Saturday during the holiday season, with events such as an innkeeper’s tour, a high tea, and a Dickens dinner.
-Rink is open through Feb.
-10.

-Yosemite in winter boasts two good outdoor rinks: the Half Dome Village Ice Skating Rink and the Ice Rink at Tenaya Lodge at Yosemite.
-The Half Dome Village rink (which dates back to 1928) has views of the legendary granite formation, along with a fire pit, while the Tenaya Lodge rink is next to a sledding hill and is surrounded by the Sierra National Forest.
+Yosemite in winter boasts two good outdoor rinks: the Curry Village Ice Skating Rink and the Ice Rink at Tenaya Lodge at Yosemite.
+The Curry Village rink (which dates back to 1928 and was formerly known as Half Dome Village Rink) has views of the legendary Half Dome granite formation, along with a firepit, while the Tenaya Lodge rink is next to a sledding hill and is surrounded by the Sierra National Forest.
 Best of all, both typically stay open until late March.